 Under certain circumstances, you may roll over an amount from another plan to this plan.
-The amount comes from contributions made because of your past participation in that other plan.
-This is a rollover contribution and it becomes a part of your vested account.
-A direct rollover (a distribution paid directly to the plan) may come from:
+This is a rollover contribution and it becomes a part of your vested account in the plan.

+A direct rollover (a distribution paid directly to the plan from another plan) may come from: